How GSA represents Graduates

-The role of Council is to determine GSA’s position on issues affecting graduate students across University, government and community levels, and to make strategic decisions about how GSA operates and spends its funding.
+The role of Council is to determine GSA’s position on issues affecting graduate students across University, government and community levels.

-Several members of GSA Council are also Office Bearers.
+All members of GSA Representative Council are also Office Bearers.
 This means they look after the needs of particular groups of students, such as LGBTIQ+ students, women students and students with families.

 GSA holds elections annually.
 Any enrolled graduate student at the University of Melbourne is eligible to nominate (stand) and vote in GSA elections.

 Representative Council Meetings

 The Representative Council meets on the third Thursday each month, between 4–6pm.
 Unless specified, meetings are held in a hybrid online/in-person format.

 - Thursday 19 August 2021

 - Thursday 16 September 2021

 - Thursday 21 October 2021